JKBurrows/ST558-Project-2/Saturday.md

 ### Year

-Looking at total rentals each year gives us some idea of the long term trend in bike rentals on saturdays.
+Looking at total rentals each year gives us some idea of the long term trend in bike rentals on Saturdays.
 It would be helpful to have data from more years, though.

 ``` r